 Here, we give the conventional algebraic equivalents for the temporal algebraic operators.
 We emphasize that conventional operators range over a different domain (tables without temporal support) than do temporal operators (tables with valid-time support).
-In Figure 8, the set A{r_i} contains the explicit attributes of table r_i , and a is the attribute appended by AG.
+In Figure 8, the set $A{r_i}$ contains the explicit attributes of table $r_i$ , and a is the attribute appended by AG.

 A "vt" superscript on a table indicates that it is a table with valid-time support; those tables without such a superscript are tables without temporal support, each with an explicit VT column.
 The auxiliary function $SN(r) = \{\langle t, VT \rangle \mid \langle t | VT \rangle \in r\}$ maps a table with valid-time support into a table without temporal support with valid-time being an explicit attribute.
 It is assumed that tables with valid-time support are mapped into tables without temporal support using SN before conventional algebraic operators are applied.
 Note that function SN is not needed at the implementation level.
 However, it is required here because Codd's relational algebra operators are only well-defined over tables without temporal support.
-Finally, there is a rename operator, $\rho_i(r)$ that gives table r the name i.
+Finally, there is a rename operator, $\rho_i(r)$ that gives table r the name r.
 Again, the aggregate operator is the most complex.
-The relational difference and the outer Cartesian product are the analogs of " $\neg \exists$ " in the calculus; the inner Cartesian product and unions (to compute t_2) are the analogs of the two row variables in the calculus.
+The relational difference and the outer Cartesian product are the analogs of " $\neg \exists$ " in the calculus; the inner Cartesian product and unions (to compute r) are the analogs of the two row variables in the calculus.

-EXAMPLE 12: We continue by mapping the temporal algebraic equivalent of the SQL/Temporal query $Q_2 = \text{VALID } Q_1$ into the snapshot algebra.
-Here, we assume that the table p has a single column, X, and
+Example 12: We continue by mapping the temporal algebraic equivalent of the SQL/Temporal query $Q_2 = \text{VALIDTIME } Q_1$ into the snapshot algebra.
+Here, we assume that the table p has a single column, X, and that the table q has two columns, X and Y.